 (b) that indoor space has not been included in calculating the indoor space under regulation 107.

+(6) In this regulation a reference to a child does not include —

+(a) a child being educated or cared for in an emergency in the circumstances set out in regulation 123(5); or

+(b) an additional child being educated or cared for in exceptional circumstances as set out in regulation 124(5) and (6).

 Note: A compliance direction may be issued for failure to comply with subregulation (2).

+[Regulation 108 amended in Gazette 13 Dec 2013 p.
+6159.]

 109. Toilet and hygiene facilities

 The approved provider of an education and care service must ensure that —